yunus-EmreX/terri-online/README.md

-Finds and logs to the console
+Finds and logs to the console;
-     [

                 player id,
                 gamemode id,
                 isContest,